Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The MPFC is involved in simulating other people’s minds, other times, and other places, essentially imagining, which may also explain our counterfactual abilities.
 - To predict our future mental state in imagined experiences, we simulate the experience and then calculate our preference from those simulations.
 - The vmPFC is key to predicting our state of mind as the more active it is (when considering the future), the less shortsighted our decisions will be.
-- Embodiment: the feeling of unity between the self and the body.
+- *Embodiment*: the feeling of unity between the self and the body.
 - The extrastriate body area, located in the lateral occipitotemporal cortex, has been implicated in the processing of embodiment.
 - The extrastriate body area responds selectively to human bodies and body parts and to imagined and executed movements of one’s own body.
 - Stimulation of the temporoparietal junction (TPJ) produces an out-of-body-experience (OBE).